zhartman86/MathfinderBot/README.md

 - —`Export` Export the current list to a text file.
 - —`Remove` Remove an item from your list.
   - `item` The name or index number of the item.
 If a name is given, it will remove the first occurence any matched value.
   - `qty` The number of the specified items to remove.
+- —`List` List your current inventory.